Substra/substra-tests/README.md

 The network configuration is described in a yaml file.

-Two configuration files are currently available:
+A default configuration file is available:
 - `values.yaml` (default): for networks started with Kubernetes
-- `local-values.yaml`: for networks started with docker-compose, or started manually

 To run the tests using the default `values.yaml` file: